 Personal Injury Evidence

-If you are injured in an accident, whether it be caused by a motor vehicle, slip and fall, medical malpractice, dog bite, faulty product or any number of reasons; and if your injuries are caused by the negligence of another party, you need a lawyer for a personal injury case.
+If you are injured in an accident, obtain personal injury evidence, whether it be caused by a motor vehicle, slip and fall, medical malpractice, dog bite, faulty product or any number of reasons; and if your injuries are caused by the negligence of another party, you need a lawyer for a personal injury case.
 You need to find one who has assisted others in a similar circumstance and was able to get them just compensation for their injury.
 You may be entitled to present and future medical expenses, lost wages now and in the future, depending on the extent of your injuries, and damages for pain and suffering.

 The Statute of Limitations in filing a claim for personal injury for most cases in Kentucky is generally one year from the time of the injury.
 These limitations are set to prevent the filing of a claim after all evidence has been lost or destroyed and witnesses to the incident have disappeared or are no longer sure of what they saw.
 Your personal injury attorney knows the case must be thoroughly investigated, evidence gathered and preserved, and witness testimony collected all in a timely manner.
 Many factors have a bearing on the Statute of Limitations and its bearing on a particular case.